We work closely with a network of Scottish farmers, many of whom have supplied us with oats for several generations.

 Oats can be planted in both spring and winter.
 Winter Oats like you see here, are planted in early late September/early October, and Spring Oats are planted in late March or early April.

-Neil keeps up with the latest trends in farming, and varies the variety of oats he uses each year to ensure that he will produce the best possible crop.
+Our farmer suppliers keep up with the latest trends in farming, and many vary the variety of oats that they use each year to ensure that they will produce the best possible crop.

-Specialist equipment allows Neil to cultivate the soil, sow the seed and fertilise the crop with micro granules all at the same time.
+Specialist equipment allows the farmer to cultivate the soil, sow the seed and fertilise the crop with micro granules all at the same time.

 The hopper at the back of the tractor is filled with seed which is sown in drills of around 5 cms deep with 15cm spacing between rows.